CE-Programming/asm-docs/pages/tutorials/c/first-program.md

 The makefile holds the base information for you program, the name, and your compile options.
 Follow the steps below to set it up.

-- Open the file labled `makefile` with Notepad++ or your preferred editor.
+- Open the file labeled `makefile` with Notepad++ or your preferred editor.

 - Edit `TARGET ?= DEMOT` and replace `DEMOT` with your program name.